filecoin-project/filecoin-docs/content/en/developers/introduction/apps-and-filecoin/index.md

 ---
 title: "Apps and Filecoin"
 description: "Explore the features that make Filecoin a compelling system for storing files."
-lead: "Explore the features that make Filecoin a compelling system for storing files."
+lead: "Explore the features that make Filecoin a compelling system for storing files.
+This is an overview of features offered by Filecoin that make it a compelling system for storing files.
+This overview is intended for people already involved in large-scale data storage, for example, cloud storage or peer-to-peer storage networks."
 draft: false
 images: []
 type: docs